 You may keep the medicine for up to 30 days at room temperature after you open the vial and use your first dose.
 You will use a syringe to take medicine from the vial and insert the syringe into the pump.
-The medicine in the syringe can be used for up to 72 hours.

 Throw away used needles in a hard, closed container that the needles cannot poke through.
 Keep this container away from children and pets.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.